-The Huff Cough is a certain way of coughing that keeps the throat open longer.
-This helps move the mucus from your child's lungs.
+The huff cough is a certain way of coughing that keeps the throat open longer.
+This helps remove mucus from the lungs.

 - The air helps move the mucus from the smaller airways to the larger airways.

-- Once the mucus is in the larger airways, it makes coughing the mucus out easier.
+- Once the mucus is in the larger airways, it makes it easier to cough out the mucus.

 - Any time a cough is needed